af0liveira/alura-space/README.md

     ```

 4. Follow the instructions to enter the user name, email, and password.
-5. Start the server with the command

-    ```sh
-    python manage.py runserver
-    ```

-6. Access Django Admin on your browser via the URL `http://localhost:8000/admin`.
+5. Access _Django Admin_ on your browser via the URL `http://localhost:8000/admin` and log in as superuser.

+Once you can log into the _Django Admin_ page, you'll be able to control the
+database of users and images, including creation, modification, and deletion of
+itens.